SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 Manually Building On Linux
 --------------------------
 The following approach allows us to use a system version of ITK or our own version of elastix.
-In the latter case, we start out with the elastix source code at https://github.com/kaspermarstal/elastix which includes some changes that make elastix play nicely with SimpleITK.

 1. Setup the prerequisites
     - `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.